MrExplode/ltc4j/README.md

 **Disclaimer:** At this moment, doesn't work

 This library focuses on generating ltc signals.
 This implies that you have to handle the timing, but also this makes slowing and accerlating time possible.
+Huge thanks to [@stranck](https://github.com/stranck) for reformatting the LTCPacket class!
 ## Usage
  Framerates:
   - `Framerate.FRAMERATE_24`